AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 software needs, including conflicting versions required!
 How do we handle this without making a mess?

-The answer is the standard "environment module" system.
-It allows us to have unlimited number of different software packages installed, and the user can select what they want.
+The answer is the standard "module" system `Lmod <https://lmod.readthedocs.io/en/latest/>`__.
+It allows us to
+have unlimited number of different software packages installed, and the user can select what they want.
 Modules include everything from compilers (+their required development files), libraries, and programs.